 The noose is woven of four major strands of corruption.

 1. A biological opinion prepared pursuant to the Endangered Species Act by NOAA Fisheries under the direction of Bonneville Power Administration.
-Repeatedly rejectedby the man that w4nt toi townd, the federal courts, the BiOp is arguably the most costly and destructive pseudo-scientific hoax in U.S. History.
+Repeatedly rejected by the federal courts, the BiOp is arguably the most costly and destructive pseudo-scientific hoax in U.S. History.
 [For overview, see pp 19-24 of NRIC Request for DOE Investigation below.]

 2. The Columbia Basin Fish Accords, memoranda of agreement by which Bonneville used more than $1 billion in federal funds to bribe Native American Indian and state governments to a] attempt to influence the federal judge in the ESA litigation and to b] subvert the salmon restoration provisions of the Northwest Power Act.
 [For overview, see pp 24-27 of following NRIC request for Department of Energy Inspector General investigation.]

 3. The Northwest Power and Conservation Council’s Columbia River Basin Fish and Wildlife Program.
 The Council was formed by the Northwest Power Act of 1980 and given one year to develop a plan to restore salmon and dependent economies devastated by the Federal Columbia River Power System.
 The then-perilous plight of Snake River salmon was the driving force.
 Instead, for more than 30 years the Council conspired with Bonneville and its pork barrel customers to drive Snake River salmon onto the List of Endangered Species.
 Now, in its recently updated Program based on the BiOp and Accords, the Council conspires to keep them there in perpetuity.
 [For overview, see NRIC July 25, 2014 Comments below and pp 27-29 of following NRIC request for DOE investigation.]